anderssv/executable-json-util/README.md

 plugins that  shoehorns functionality that have nothing to do with builds and releases into it.

 In additiion:
-- People seems more used to writing tests in Java
+- People seems more used to writing tests in Java.
+Yes, you should have automated tests for your CLI.
 - You can create single distributable binary
 - It's cross platform